 Amritsar again witnessed another unfortunate incident that people remember by the name Operation Bluestar.
 In 1984, the then Prime Minister Indira Gandhi ordered an attack on the Sikh militants who were hiding in the Golden Temple.
 To successfully carry out the operation the Indian army invaded the temple and during the process, a part of the temple’s structure got damaged which later caused controversy and unrest in the state.
 Today, the city has become a popular tourist destination in the country that is known for its historic and religious sites, delicious food, and vibrant festivals.

-The Partition Museum is really worth traveling to owing to the fact that it is a first-ever museum in the entire world that focuses on the stories and trauma of the millions who had to suffer from the consequences of a ruthless partition.
+6. Partition Museum.
+The Partition Museum is really worth travelling to owing to the fact that it is a first-ever museum in the entire world that focuses on the stories and trauma of the millions who had to suffer from the consequences of a ruthless partition.
 This place has been recently opened in the Town Hall of Amritsar.

 By Road.
 Amritsar is quite well connected via the road network.
 If you are planning to visit Amritsar by road then you may either travel by an inter-state tourist bus or may drive to the city in your personal vehicle.
 One is required to cover 450km via NH52, 1700km via NH48, 1900km via NH19, and 2600km via NH44 from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Train.
 Amritsar is very well connected via train routes.
-Traveling via train would suit you best if you are looking for affordable traveling options.
+Travelling via train would suit you best if you are looking for affordable travelling options.
 Amritsar Junction Railway Station is where you have to deboard the train to explore the city.
 Trains from all the metro cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru arrive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here